SSyncropel Docs

 pgrep -af "spl serve"

-kill <pid> # if a daemon is running
+kill <pid> # if an instance is running

 ✗ /health not reachable on 127.0.0.1:9100 (connection refused)